 - "Worry time" This is a technique from CBT where you schedule a short period of time in the day that is dedicated to worrying, You can find a calming space and think through your worries in a controlled way. - Sensory diet This is where you create a routine of sensory input to help you regulate and maintain sensory wellbeing. - Planning It might be helpful to create plans for situations that frequently cause anxiety.
 For example, a plan of what to do if your bus is running late. - Planned escape If you are entering a new situation or place, it might be helpful to plan an escape or somewhere to retreat if you feel overwhelmed.

-With structure and routine, it is important to be aware that things do not always go to plan and that solely relying on this to manage anxiety might have a negative effect in the long term.
-If your primary method of managing anxiety is with structure and routine, it is a good idea to back this up with good crisis and distress management techniques.
+Be aware that things do not always go to plan and that solely relying on this to manage anxiety might have a negative effect in the long term.